 Lauren Cooney has over ten years of experience with digital & social media marketing, product management, technical marketing, and building development communities.
 She has led strategy, social media & digital efforts, as well as product management and marketing in various roles in enterprise software companies such as Microsoft, IBM, and currently, Juniper Networks as their Director of Developer Evangelism.
 She also sits on the Advisory Board of the Web 2.0 Expo.

 Cooney has extensive experience with product launches and GTM plans, as well as driving both technical and business users to technologies, platforms, and products.
 She has worked with Java, PHP, Ruby, and .NET developers on several products from alpha to GA stages.
-From bootstrapping marketing plans to executing on large multi-million...
+From bootstrapping marketing plans to executing on large...
 Read More.

 Dennis Crowley is the founder of Foursquare and formerly the Director of Product Development at area/code.
 He was the founder of dodgeball.com, a New York-based service which aims to coordinate social interactions between mobile users.
 His work focuses on finding the intersection between location-based services, social software and user-generated content on mobile devices.